MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 MIP supports built-in labeling services for many basic information protection features, enabling you to reserve client usage only for extra features not supported by built-in labeling.

-- **Lower your maintenance costs,** by deploying and maintaining fewer additional software
+- **Lower your maintenance costs,** by deploying and maintaining less additional software
 - **Increase Office performance**, without the need for additional add-ins
 - **Streamline your labeling and protection policy management** across AIP, Office 365, and Windows, using your labeling admin center.